amrajshubh/julo_assignment/README.md

 Steps:
 1. Create a virtualenv using requirements.txt
 2. An existing sqlite3 instance  has been provided, you can use existing users or create one using django's admin panel
-3. API collection is also provided with working credentials for reference
+3. API collection is also provided with working credentials for reference, import it as raw text in postman